-- access to scientific data and information; and,
+- Freedom of access to data and information

-The guardian of this work is the ISC advisory Committee for Freedom and Responsibility in Science (CFRS).
+The guardian of this work is the ISC Committee for Freedom and Responsibility in Science (CFRS).

 In advocating the free and responsible practice of science, the Council promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability, or age.